 - 1. This statement is general quidance.
-It relates both to: - (1) the Remuneration Code of SYSC 19A of the Handbook; and - (2) the requirement to make Pillar 3 disclosures in relation to remuneration (in accordance with BIPRU 11 of the Handbook). - Paragraphs 14 and 15 make provision about the interpretation of this guidance statement.
-Expressions in italics either bear the meaning given in the Handbook Glossary, or in the table in paragraph 15. - 3.
-This guidance statement has effect from 25 September 2012.
+It relates both to: - (1) the Remuneration Part of the PRA Rulebook ('the Remuneration Part'); and - (2) the requirement to make disclosures in relation to remuneration (in accordance with Article 450 of the Capital Requirements Regulation (CRR)). - Paragraphs 14 and 15 make provision about the interpretation of this guidance statement.
+Expressions in italics bear either the meaning they are given in the table in paragraph 15 below, or the meaning they would have if they appeared in italics in the Remuneration Part. - This guidance statement has effect from 25 September 2012.
+The update to this guidance has effect from 23 June 2015.

-Remuneration principles proportionality rule
+Remuneration Part proportionality rule

-- 4. The remuneration principles proportionality rule is set out in SYSC 19A.3.3R(2). - 5.
-The Remuneration Code requires (amongst other things) a firm to apply requirements in SYSC 19A.3 to Remuneration Code staff.
-The remuneration principles proportionality rule requires a firm, when establishing and applying the total remuneration policies for Remuneration Code staff, to comply with SYSC 19A.3 in a way and to the extent that is appropriate to its size, internal organisation and the nature, the scope and the complexity of its activities.
+- 4. The Remuneration Part proportionality rule is set out in Remuneration 5.1. - 5.
+The Remuneration Part requires (among other things) a relevant firm to apply requirements in the Remuneration Part to material risk-takers.
+Remuneration 5.1 requires a relevant firm, when establishing and applying the total remuneration policies for material risk-takers, to comply with the Remuneration Part in a way and to the extent that is appropriate to its size, internal organisation and the nature, the scope and the complexity of its activities.

-Guidance on the remuneration principles proportionality rule
+Guidance on Remuneration Part proportionality rule

-- General guidance is given in relation to specific aspects of the remuneration principles proportionality rule in SYSC 19A.3 itself.(1) - 7.
-Part D of this guidance statement provides additional general guidance in relation to the application of the remuneration principles proportionality rule to different types of firm. - 8.
-Part E of this guidance statement provides additional general guidance in relation to the application of the remuneration principles proportionality rule to Remuneration Code staff who have, in relation to a given performance year, been Remuneration Code staff for only part of the year. - 9.
-This guidance statement represents our guidance in a field where new requirements relating to remuneration are being implemented within the European Economic Area
+- 6. General guidance is given in relation to specific aspects of the rule in Remuneration 5.1 itself.(1) - 7.
+Part D of this guidance statement provides additional general guidance in relation to the application of the Remuneration 5.1 to different types of firm. - 8.
+Part E of this guidance statement provides additional general guidance in relation to the application of the Remuneration 5.1 to a material risk-taker who has, in relation to a given performance year, been a material risk-taker for only part of the year. - 9.
+This guidance statement represents our guidance in a field where new requirements relating to remuneration are being implemented within the European Economic Area (EEA).

-(EEA).
 We recognise this will be an evolving process, and intend to keep the guidance set out here under review.

-Guidance on proportionality in relation to remuneration committees and Pillar 3 remuneration disclosures
+Guidance on proportionality in relation to remuneration committees and remuneration disclosures

-10. The remuneration principles proportionality rule does not apply to the requirement to establish a remuneration committee or to make disclosures in relation to remuneration under BIPRU 11 (as part of Pillar 3).
-But these requirements are governed by similar proportionality tests, on which guidance is given in Parts F and G of this quidance statement.
+10. Remuneration 5.1 does not apply to the requirement to establish a remuneration committee or to make disclosures in relation to remuneration under CRR.
+But these requirements are governed by similar proportionality tests, on which guidance is given in Parts F and G of this guidance statement.